Quick Start

 .
 Please modify the .env file as necessary so that Shield can access the license key when it starts.

-The databases take a little while to initialize.
-If you start the services and immediately try to log in to Sheild's Admin UI, you might find several warnings about the missing database.
-Just be patient and give it a minute or two to finish.
+On first run, the databases take a little while to initialize.
+If you start the services and immediately try to log in to Shield's Admin UI, you might encounter warnings about a missing database.
+Please be patient and allow a minute or two for the initialization to complete.
+Subsequent restarts will be faster.

 While this isn’t really a Docker tutorial, here’s a brief explanation of what is happening:

-- The sample Environment file (must be named
+- The sample Environment file (which must be named

 .env